 Bruges is a quaint medieval city encapsulated with a full circle canal.
 Quite similar to Amsterdam in many ways, but with more charm and history in my opinion.
 On the large cobbled market square many horse and carts can be found racing punters around the sights.
 Not to mention the tall bell tower and colourful gingerbread-like houses really made us feel like we had been transported back to medieval times.
 There are bundles of activities from chocolate indulging to tandem biking which makes a weekend in Bruges with kids lots of fun.

 We booked our trip with SuperBreak.
 They offer a combined package of the Eurostar train and hotel in Bruges.
 I am always in favour of making travel as easy as possible with Esmé, hence I will exhaust all avenues of using the Eurostar from London to European cities.
 It’s just so much easier to take a train than lugging a toddler through an airport.
 However it is important to note if you are travelling to Bruges you must change in Brussels.
 The main train station in Bruges is just a fifteen minute walk from the centre.
 In my usual format of eat, sleep and play here is the load down on Bruges with kids.

-It is well known fact that Belgium has some of the best chocolate in the world.
+It is well known fact that Belgium has some of the best chocolate in the world, so even if you have only got 24 hours to visit Bruges, you should try it!
 There is certainly no shortage of chocolatiers in Bruges.
 Literally every second shop in the centre is an unusual establishment with an array of handmade chocolates that make your mouth water.
 Some even have fountains in action and there is a chocolate museum in Bruges which is a great place to visit with kids.